thbtppl/latex-tips-advice/README.md

 * Display equations are part of the flow of your document and you should treat them as an integral element of your paragraph.
 Therefore, if they end a sentence, they should end with a period.
 I would argue that using commas at the end of equations is more a matter of style.

-* To get correct horizontal alignment in such necessary cases, you can use the `\phantom` command:
+* To get correct horizontal alignment in such necessary cases, you can use the `\phantom` command to mask the character and simulate the spacing:

     ```
     \begin{equation}